sigpwny/websites/content/events/fallctf/2023/index.md

 1. No sharing flags or solutions.
 2. No attacking infrastructure (brute force is not allowed).
 3. No sabotaging other teams.
-4. Teams are limited to 2 players each.
+4. Teams are limited to two players each.
 5. Unless specified otherwise, the flag format is `sigpwny{*}`.

 ## Divisions